microsoft/PubSec-Info-Assistant/docs/deployment/configure_local_dev_environment.md

 The first step will be to clone the Git repo into your Ubuntu 18.04 WSL environment and, for production deployments, checkout the version that you would like to deploy.
 For development, stay on main and checkout an appropriate branch.
 To do this:

 >1.
 In GitHub, on the Source Tab select **<> Code** and get the HTTPS Clone path.
 >2.
-Launch VSCode.
+Launch VS Code.
 Open the Ubuntu 22.04(WSL) Terminal.
 >3.
 Run the following command from the bash command prompt
 >
 >   ``` bash